 Bwindi is Africa’s oldest rain forest, one of the few surviving the Ice Age.
 Sitting on the Congo basin, Bwindi is one of four parks that are home to the endangered Mountain Gorilla’s.
 While numbers are increasing, only 880 are left in the wild, and Bwindi is home to half of them.
 Priced lower than Rwanda, but more than Congo, it is the perfect place to come see the Mountain Gorilla’s.

 Gorilla Trekking permits cost $600 US per person in Uganda.
-Rwanda is more expensive at $750 per person, and the Congo is the cheapest at $400.
+Rwanda is by far the most expensive at $1,500 per person, and the Congo is the cheapest at $400.
 Bwindi is an excellent choice, where there are several other activities, including nature hikes, chimp treks, or visit the Batwa Pygmies ($20).

 One of Africa’s deepest lakes, this lake is very scenic and dotted with many islands.
 Surrounded by rolling hills, it is a wonderful stop to relax for a day.
 Make sure to drive up to the top of the hillside for excellent views.
 One of only two lakes that claims to not have bilzharia (however there are some reported cases from 2012), you can swim, rent a kayak, or hire a boat tour around the lake.